pagkly/Zed/Investopedia3/Introduction to Filing Status.md

 The filing status is important because an individual's tax bracket (and, therefore, the amount they must pay) is determined by marital status, the number of children, occupation, and several other factors.
 You must file your status honestly, or it will be considered fraudulent and penalties will be assessed.

-For federal income tax purposes, a [taxpayer](https://www.investopedia.com/terms/t/taxpayer.asp) falls into one of five categories: single, [married filing jointly](https://www.investopedia.com/terms/m/mfj.asp), married filing separately, head of household, and qualifying widow(er) with dependent children.2
+For federal income tax purposes, a [[taxpayer]](https://www.investopedia.com/terms/t/taxpayer.asp) falls into one of five categories: single, [[married filing jointly]](https://www.investopedia.com/terms/m/mfj.asp), married filing separately, head of household, and qualifying widow(er) with dependent children.2

 ## Single Filer

-A [single filer](https://www.investopedia.com/terms/s/single.asp) is a taxpayer that is unmarried, divorced, a registered domestic partner, or legally separated according to state law as of the last day of the tax year.3 4 The head of a household or a person who is widowed does not fall under the "single" category for tax purposes.5 Single filers have lower income limits for most exemptions.6
+A [[single filer]](https://www.investopedia.com/terms/s/single.asp) is a taxpayer that is unmarried, divorced, a registered domestic partner, or legally separated according to state law as of the last day of the tax year.3 4 The head of a household or a person who is widowed does not fall under the "single" category for tax purposes.5 Single filers have lower income limits for most exemptions.6

 For Tax Year 2020 (Tax Year 2021)